Updated COVID-19 Vaccines

 • The Moderna, Pfizer-BioNTech and Novavax shots are FDA-approved and currently under distribution.

-• As of January 2024, the CDC recommends that everyone age 5 or older get one dose of an updated COVID-19 vaccine, even if they’ve had COVID-19 or have already gotten another COVID-19 vaccine or booster.
+• As of August 2024, the FDA has approved updated COVID vaccines from Pfizer and Moderna.
+The CDC recommends that everyone age 6 months or older receive an updated vaccine, even if they’ve had COVID-19 or have already gotten another COVID-19 vaccine or booster.

 • Children ages 6 months to 4 years need multiple doses of COVID-19 vaccines to be up to date, including at least one dose of updated COVID-19 vaccine.